 But after all of my years visiting here, I have a few secret spots up my sleeves for those mornings when I want to experience something extra-special.
 And now, I’m sharing them with you.

 Arch Rock is an iconic spot in Joshua Tree, and for good reason.
-It’s a cool place for photos, an easy hike even in desert temps, and an all-around interesting rock formation to explore.
+It’s a cool place for photography, an easy hike (even in desert temps), and an all-around interesting rock formation to explore.
 Capture the sun rising under the arch for an awesome memory.

 Distance: 1.
 2 miles